ibm-cloud-docs/vpc/security-groups-default.md

 3. Update the default security group to add rules that allow SSH and PING.

-   Disabling SSH connections prohibits the license registration for RedHat Enterprise Linux.
-This can result in provisioning failures.
+   Disabling SSH connections prohibits the license registration for Red Hat Enterprise Linux.
+It can result in provisioning failures.
    {: important}

    To add rules in your default security group, run the following command: